chrilars/arch-bspwm-dot-files/README.md

-My dot files for the bspwm rice I use as a daily driver.
+Dot files for the bspwm rice I use as a daily driver on my laptop.

 Fonts used:
 - Fira Code